Riverstone-Infotech/agentic-bid-bot/README.md

 3. Install Dependencies

-Make sure you have Python 3.10+ installed.
+Make sure you have Python 3.11+ installed.
 Then run:

 pip install -r requirements.txt

-4. Install Tools (Optional)
+4. Install agents

-Each tool is located in its own folder (e.g., quotation_tool, summary_tool).
+Each agent is located in its own folder (e.g., quotation_tool, summary_tool).
 You can install them with:

 uv run mcp install main.py
-Run this inside each tool’s folder.
+Run this inside each agent’s folder.

+after this step do check whether the agents have install propoerly in the cluade config json file.

 ****Technical requirements:****
 - Install claude desktop
-- Use python 3.11 or higher